 In the year 1788 he became interested in the problem of steam-navigation, and learned something of the work of Fitch.
 He first attempted to design a boiler that should be strong, light, and compact, as well as safe.
 His first plan was that of the "Portable Furnace-Boiler," as he called it; it was patented August 26, 1791.
 As designed, it consisted, as seen in Figs. 73 and 74, which are reduced from his patent drawings, of a shell of cylindrical form, like the now common vertical tubular boiler.
-A is the furnacedoor, B a heater and feed-water reservoir, D a pipe leading the feed-water into the boiler, ${}^{1}E$ the smoke-pipe, and F the steam-pipe leading to the engine.
+A is the furnace-door, B a heater and feed-water reservoir, D a pipe leading the feed-water into the boiler, E the smoke-pipe, and F the steam-pipe leading to the engine.
 G is the "shell" of the boiler, and H the fire-box.
-The crown-sheet, II, has depending from it, in the furnace, a set of water-tubes, bb, closed at their lower ends, and another set, a a, which connect the water-space above the furnace with the water-bottom, KK.
-L is the furnace, and M the draught-space between the boiler and the ash-pit, in which the grates are set.
+The crown-sheet, II, has depending from it, in the furnace, a set of water-tubes, bb,

 1 Rev. Cyrus Mann, in the Boston Recorder, 1858.
-2 Westcott.

-FIG. 73.-Read's Boiler in Section, 1788.
+Fig. 73.-Read's Boiler in Section, 1788.